raum-dellamorte/aoc-odin/readme.md

 each instance access it's own texture from an atlas, specifically so that locations touched only by link 1 have a different texture from those touched only by link 9, which is different from links touched by both.

+0003: This last commit involved staying up too late when I have to be up early.
+That's the only way to get real work done.
+When you *should not* be doing what you're doing, you'll do your *best* work.
+6 hours.
+I made a new cube in blender with the goal of being able to shift texture coordinates down by around 170px to get to the next texture in my roll-your-own atlas texture, and probably spent too long on that bc I didn't start with the code until I should have been in bed, I think.
+So, in the code, an array of floats was needed for per instance y offsets and luckily I had the information about each instance I needed already ready already with the DrawMe enum.
+Past me DID think about these things!
+The rest of the time was spent figuring out how to pass the data to the shader in a way that C understands.
+I'm finishing this entry days later so the details have become a bit muddy, but I had to use the rl.SetShaderValueV function to get my offsets loaded and by only several hours after bedtime I had tiny instanced squares in 3 colors!
+And that uses only half the atlas!
+I could add details to those cubes of I wanted to.
+Stupid, meaningless details for a "rope simulation" from Advent Of Code 2022, Day 09.
+I could...
+And I might...